INTEARnear/docs/docs/ai/ai.md

 ## 3. Run Status

 If the run takes long time to process, you can send multiple messages to inform the user about the status.
 But even better is to add "ephemeral" messages that edit previous progress messages, and are removed when the agent is done.
-To do this, you can use `env.add_reply` with `message_type = "status"`:
+To do this, you can use `env.add_reply` with `message_type = "system:status"`:

 ```python
 env.add_reply("Welcome!")